 Find out what are some things to do and see in Luoping (罗平), an amazing place in the province of Yunnan in China, and when is the best time to visit it.

 If possible, Luoping is even more beautiful (hope my French friends don’t get upset).
-The landscape is dotted with hundreds of karst hills and this is what makes this location unique.
-It’s a real paradise for a photographer and for anyone who loves nature.
+The landscape is dotted with hundreds of karst hills and this is what makes this location unique: it’s a real paradise for photographers and for anyone who loves nature.

 Rapeseed flowers are harvested to produce oil, fuel, and honey.
 What impresses every visitor is the size of the fields.
 Compared to Luoping, Provence looks like a small garden.
-But you know, China is a big country so everything is bigger there…
+But you know, China is a big country so everything is bigger there.

-When is the best time to visit Luoping and other info
+When is the best time to visit Luoping

-To be honest there are no reasons to visit this place for the rest of the year.
-So if you are planning your trip to China keep in mind that summer or fall is not the right season to see the canola flowers.
+To be honest there are no reasons to visit this place any other time of the year.
+So if you are planning your trip to China and want to include Luoping keep in mind that summer or fall is not the right season to see the canola flowers.

-Canola grows in many other places of China and it blossoms at different times of the year depending on location and temperature.
-Luoping fields are the biggest in China and those in Guizhou are the second largest.
+Canola grows in many other places in China and it blossoms at different times of the year depending on location and temperature but the fields in Luoping are the biggest in China.
+Those in Guizhou are the second largest.

-Most of the time they live right in the fields.
-Once the blooming season is over, they move to other places nearby were the bees can find wildflowers.
+Most of the time, during the peak season, they live right in the fields.
+Once the blooming season is over, they move to other places nearby where the bees can find wildflowers.

 Another thing you’ll notice while walking along the fields is the warmth of the Chinese people.
 Don’t be surprised if they will ask you to take some pictures with them: they love meeting foreigners.
 Just get used to it because it will happen many times.
-Even some policemen wanted a few pictures with us foreigners…

 How to get to Luoping and useful reminders

-- Here’s another article that talks about Luoping.
+Here’s another article that talks about Luoping.

 Here you can find more pictures I took in Yunnan and here an interesting post about the last Yunnan Snub-Nosed Monkeys.